hxl1987/BDA/README.md

 You can use the following command to see the usage
 ```
-$python main.py -h
+$ python main.py -h
-usage: main.py [-h] {Hadoop,Spark, MySQL} ...
+usage: main.py [-h] {Hadoop,Spark,MySQL,Redis} ...

-This is a tool for detectiong the security problem of hadoop!
+This is a tool for detecting the security problem of spark and hadoop!

 positional arguments:
+  {Hadoop,Spark,MySQL,Redis}
-  {Hadoop,Spark,MySQL}  commands
+                        commands
-    Hadoop        Check the security of Hadoop
+    Hadoop              check the security of hadoop
-    Spark         Check the security of Spark
+    Spark               Check the security of spark
     MySQL               Check MySQL database setting
+    Redis               Check the security of redis

 optional arguments:
   -h, --help            show this help message and exit
 ```

 MySQL
 -----
 ```
-python main.py MySQL -h
+$ python main.py MySQL -h
 usage: main.py MySQL [-h] [--host [HOST]] [--port [PORT]] username password

 positional arguments: